AdobeDocs/advertising.en/help/dsp/audiences/universal-ids.md

     >Frequency capping applies to an individual ID.
 When a user has multiple ID types, you might be reaching that user more than you had expected.

 * Remember that the reach for authenticated audience segments is naturally smaller than the reach for cookie-based segments, and that using additional targeting options further decreases your reach.
 Be judicious about using granular targeting, especially by joining multiple targets with AND statements.

+## Causes for Data Variances Between Email IDs and Universal IDs {#universal-ide-data-variances}

+There are two reasons for variance for hashed email IDs translated to [!DNL RampIDs]:

+* When multiple email IDs belong to the same person or profile, the DSP segment count can be lower than the profile count within your customer data platform.
+For example, in Adobe Photoshop, you can create a company account and a personal account using separate email IDs.
+But if both accounts belong to the same segment, then the profiles map to one email ID and correspondingly to one [!DNL RampID].

+* A [!DNL RampID] can be upgraded to a new value.
+If [!DNL LiveRamp] doesn't recognize an email ID or can't map it to an existing [!DNL RampID] in its database, then it assigns a new [!DNL RampID] to the email ID.
+In the future, when they can map the email ID to another [!DNL RampID] or can gather more information about the same email ID, they upgrade the [!DNL RampID] to a new value. [!DNL LiveRamp] refers to this action as upgrading from a "derived" [!DNL RampID] to a "maintained" [!DNL RampID].
+However, DSP doesn't get mappings between derived and maintained [!DNL RampIDs] and therefore can't remove the previous version of the RampID from the DSP segment.
+In this case, the segment count can be more than the profile count.

+  Example: I log in to the [!DNL Adobe] website and visit the Photoshop page.
+If [!DNL LiveRamp] doesn't have any existing information about me, then they assign me a derived [!DNL RampID], say D123.
+Fifteen days later, I visit the same page, but [!DNL LiveRamp] has upgraded my [!DNL RampID] during those 15 days and has reassigned my [!DNL RampID] to M123.
+Even though the customer data platform's segment "Photoshop Enthusiast" has only one email ID for me, the DSP segment has two RampIDs: D123 and M123.

 >[!MORELIKETHIS]
 >